 - Name of patient

 - · Identification number

 - Claim number(s) (if applicable)

-- Date(s) of service
+- · Date(s) of service

 If your complaint is regarding a claim, an Aetna Concierge representative will review the claim for correctness in processing.
-If the claim was processed according to terms of the Group Contract, the Aetna Concierge will telephone the member with the response.
-If attempts to telephone the member are unsuccessful, a letter will be sent explaining how the claim was processed.
-If an adjustment to the claim is required, the member will receive a check, Explanation of Benefits or letter explaining the revised decision.
+If the claim was processed according to terms of the Group Contract, the Aetna Concierge representative will contact the member with the response.
+If attempts to contact the member are unsuccessful, a letter will be sent explaining how the claim was processed.
+If an adjustment to the claim is required, the employee will receive a check, Explanation of Benefits or letter explaining the revised decision.